ucd-library/fin/docs/env-config.md

 ## GOOGLE_PUBSUB_SUBSCRIPTION_NAME

 Name to use for pubsub subscriptions.
-If not set, the default subscription name will be set to `DATA_ENV`, which defaults to `local-dev` if not set.
+If not set, the default subscription name will be set to `GCS_BUCKET_ENV`, which defaults to
+`local-dev` if not set.

 ## GOOGLE_MAX_CONCURRENT_WORKFLOWS